Dr. Quinton Morris opens Season Six of Red Talks lecture series at Seattle University

 To continue the conversation, join us on Thursday, November 6 at 6 pm for our next Inspiring Possibilities event where Seattle University President Eduardo Peñalver will be in conversation with Dr. Morris, followed by an audience Q&A.

 Please note that the top and bottom right images were graciously provided by Seattle University.
-If you missed the event, the full video recording will soon be available.
+If you missed the event, please feel free to watch the full video recording below.

 Alumni